mre/mre.github.io.v2/blog/2017-rust-url-shortener.md

 ```

 Warning: Most likely you need to get the very newest Rocket version.
-Otherwise you might get some entertaining error messages.
+Otherwise, you might get some entertaining error messages.
 Check out the newest
 version from [crates.io](https://crates.io/crates/rocket).

-Since Rocket requires cutting edge Rust features, we need to use a recent nightly
+Since Rocket requires cutting-edge Rust features, we need to use a recent nightly
 build.
 [Rustup](http://rustup.rs/) provides a simple way to switch between stable and nightly.

 ```Rust